carlisia/dotfiles/README.md

 1) tmux

-    With the included configuration, any new terminal window will create a new `tmux` server (subsequent terminal windows will attach to it).
+    With the included configuration, any new terminal window will create a new `tmux` server (and a window with a session; any subsequent sessions will attach to it).
 If you don't want to install tmux, or you do but this is not desirable, remove the configuration block that starts at line#1 of the file.
 Without this setting all terminals will open with a `fish` shell.
+You can always type `tmux` to boot it up.`

 2) starship

-    There is this line in the configuration file: `starship init fish | source` that executes starship prompt.
+    There is this line in the configuration file: `starship init fish | source` that executes the starship prompt.

 3) base16-shell